rcav8tr/CS2Mod-ChangeCompany/ReadMe.md

 - Click on the Change Now button.
   The company is changed immediately, even if the simulation is paused.

-After the company is changed:
+Upon changing a company:
 - All employees of any existing company are layed off.
-  The new company will hire its own employees.
+  The new company will hire its own employees, which may or may not be the same employees that were layed off.
 - If the building has no custom name, the building will be named according to the brand of the new company.
   If the building has a custom name, the custom name will be retained after the company is changed.
   To restore a building name to its default (i.e. company brand and address), change the building name to blank.
 - The new company operates the same as if the game assigned the company to the building.
-  Note that the company might still eventually move away based on the game's normal logic.
+- Changing a company does not prevent the company from moving away based on the game's normal logic.
+  The game's normal logic may move a company away because of bankruptcy or random chance.
+  The random chance of a company moving away increases with its tax rate and lack of workers.

 # Restrictions
-The mod places the following restrictions on changing a company:
+The mod has the following restrictions on changing a company:
 - The company cannot be changed on a building that is: service (has no company), signature, extractor, under construction, abandoned, condemned, deleted, destroyed, or outside connection.
 - The company cannot be changed on a building that allows only one resource to be sold, produced, or stored.